 Why was the Adelaide Desalination Plant built?

-The Adelaide Desalination Plant (ADP) was constructed as an insurance policy for urban water supplies to ensure that sufficient water is available to meet Adelaide’s needs in extremely dry years.
+The Adelaide Desalination Plant was constructed to safeguard urban water supplies and ensure that sufficient water is available to meet Adelaide’s needs in extremely dry years.

-For more information on how the ADP works, visit SA Water.
+For more information on how the plant works, visit SA Water.

-How is the ADP factored into water allocation decisions?
+How is the plant factored into water allocation decisions?

-The ADP makes a major difference to how SA Water's water is shared between all users of the SA River Murray in dry years.
-An additional 50 GL of available River Murray water is released to holders of irrigation licenses in dry years, which would not be possible without the insurance provided by the ADP.
+By reducing Adelaide’s reliance on the River Murray in dry years, an additional 50 GL of available River Murray water is then able to be released to holders of irrigation licenses, which would not be possible without the insurance provided by the plant.